Cyril9227/cyril9227.github.io/_posts/soyjack/2024-10-05-soyjack-detector.md

 # How ?

 The whole thing is actually quite simple with <a href="https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker">Google Face Landmarker</a>, which is basically 3 models packaged together:
-- Face detection model: detects the presence of faces with a few key facial landmarks (https://arxiv.org/abs/1512.02325)
+- <a href="https://arxiv.org/abs/1512.02325">Face detection model</a>: detects the presence of faces with a few key facial landmarks
 - Face mesh model: adds a complete mapping of the face.
 The model outputs an estimate of 478 3-dimensional face landmarks.
-- Blendshape prediction model: receives output from the face mesh model predicts 52 blendshape scores, which are coefficients representing facial different expressions.
+- Blendshape prediction model: receives output from the face mesh model predicts 52 "blendshape" scores, which are coefficients representing different facial expressions.

 We just run this on a video with a secret soyjack algorithm and voilà, we can detect soyjacks in real time (from your webcam !!!)